-Imagine how much more fulfilled you’d would be if you were being truer to yourself.
+Imagine how fulfilled you would be if you were being truer to yourself.

-It’s not always easy but try and focus on giving yourself permission first and foremost, as in the long term it will be better even if there is short term pain.
+It’s not always easy but try and focus on giving yourself permission as in the long term it will be better, even if there is short-term pain.

-Fear plays such a massive part in life to the point that it can determine the story of what a life ends up being in the long term.
+Fear can have such a massive influence in life that it determines the story of what life ends up being in the long term.

-Depending on how we respond, this can lead to success/failure; happiness/unhappiness; great experiences/average experiences; a fulfilled life/unfulfilled life.
+Depending on how you respond, this can lead to success or failure; happiness or unhappiness; great experiences or average experiences; a fulfilled life or unfulfilled life.

-Getting past it can be helped by the mastery of courage.
+Getting past it can happen by trying to master courage.

-Mastery is the word I use deliberately because courage isn’t a static or stationary thing.
+´Master´ is the word I use deliberately because courage isn’t a static behaviour.